 How to make a keto cheesecake

-This recipe for keto cheesecake can be made with or without a crust.
+This recipe for keto cheesecake can be made with a crust or be kept crustless.
 You can use any crust recipe you like or make a simple low carb pie crust, as I used in my millionaire bars.

 - Cashews– The cashews are soaked for 6 hours, making them easy to blend.
-Blended cashews produce a cream-like texture, and perfect for this keto no bake cheesecake filling.
+Blended cashews produce a cream-like texture, and perfect for this cheesecake filling.
 Be sure your cashews are unsalted.

 - Coconut milk– Thicker than other plant-based and non-dairy milk.
 You won’t be able to taste the coconut at all.
 You can use any milk you’d like.